AntonelliLab/supersmartR/README.md

 Bennett et al. (2018). restez: Create and Query a Local Copy of GenBank in R. Journal of Open Source Software, 3(31), 1102. https://doi.org/10.21105/joss.01102

 Bennett, D., Hettling, H., Silvestro, D., Zizka, A., Bacon, C., Faurby, S., … Antonelli, A. (2018). phylotaR: An Automated Pipeline for Retrieving Orthologous DNA Sequences from GenBank in R. Life, 8(2), 20.
 DOI:10.3390/life8020020

+Bennett et al. (2019). outsider: Install and run programs, outside of R, inside of R. Journal of Open Source Software, *In review*.